jliphard/rosetta/README.md

 An Arduino MKRWAN 1310 is configured to USB Host mode and connected to the Raven via a custom powered straight through USB cable.
 The 1310 talks to the Raven and re-transmits all data using a 20 dB LoRa down-link with sender/receiver IDs in the LoRa packet.

-To construct the cable, cut two USB cables and connect the male ends.
-Solders all four wires to their respective colors (e.g. red to red) - do not cross the data lines - this is not a serial cable.
+To construct the cable, cut two USB cables and wire together the male ends.
+Solder all four wires to their respective colors (e.g. red to red) - do not cross the data lines - this is not a serial cable.
 Provide regulated +5V to the red (power) wire from your rocket's +5V power bus.
 Customize the LoRa frequency, sender, and destination addresses.
 Flash the Arduino MKRWAN 1310 with `firmware/Arduino/RosettaSend.ino`.

 ```c
 // RosettaSend.ino